Freso/Cheat-Engine-Proton-Helper/README.md

 # Cheat-Engine-Proton-Helper

-This Bash Script allows running Cheat Engine with Steam games running in Proton.
+This Python script allows running Cheat Engine with Steam games running in Proton.

 Based on a script from [Luetti from the Cheat Engine forums](https://www.cheatengine.org/forum/viewtopic.php?t=584042&sid=63a0518c8066bfea7b97ca3855f0640f), modified for Steam Proton games.